madanmx/GameSFX/README.md

 light.py                                                                                \
 hkl                                                                                     \
 command-prompt$cd hkl                              #change directory to the hkl         \
-command-prompt$cp /path/timepoint_crystfel.hkl .   #copy the crystfel processed timepoint/light hkl files to this folder (ex:1ps_crystfel.hkl)  \
+command-prompt$cp /path/timepoint_crystfel.hkl .   #copy the crystfel processed timepoint.hkl files to this folder (ex:1ps_crystfel.hkl)  \
 In the editor preprocess the 1ps_crystfel.hkl similar to dark_crystfrl.hkl file.
 Then save it as 1ps_start.hkl.                                 \
 command-prompt$ls                                 #list the files within the /hkl/ directory                                                    \
 1ps_crystfel.hkl                                                                                                                                \
 1ps_start.hkl                                                                                                                                   \
-command-prompt$cd ..                               #change directory to the light                                                               \
+command-prompt$cd ..                               #change directory to the /light/                                                               \
 command-prompt$./light.py 1ps                      #Execute this command to prepare 1ps.mtz ignore/view the other files.
 After this go bact to the previous directory with the path /path/GameSFX

 #### 5.DED map plotting